rdyro/torch2jax/README.md

 # Changelog

+- version 0.4.5
+  - `torch2jax_with_vjp` now automatically selects `use_torch_vjp=False` if the `True` fails
+  - bug-fix: cuda stream is now synchronized after a torch call explicitly to avoid reading unwritten data

 - version 0.4.4
   - introduced a `use_torch_vjp` (defaulting to True) flag in `torch2jax_with_vjp` which can be set to False to use the old `torch.autograd.grad` for taking